 This is the beginning of Writing: A Spiritual Voice (Book 2 of The Creative Spirit Series).

 Like many people, I have always written.
 Like most people who write, I had no intention of being an author.
-I remember, as a young adult, a university friend telling me that my birthday and Christmas cards were so long that they were like a book.
-Later, in my mid-thirties, another friend told me, several times, that I could write a book about my life.
+I remember a university friend telling me that my birthday and Christmas cards were so long that they were like a book.
+Later, in my mid-thirties, another friend told me several times that I could write a book about my life.
 I didn’t think anything of that because everyone’s life is interesting to themselves because they are the star.

 Writing is a long-term career.
 It takes a lot of time, money, perseverance, learning, and soul.
 Making a mark as a writer and having an influence in the world is a process which generally accelerates slowly.